• Search Keywords

 • The calibre of the applicant/team’s slate of projects

-• The benefit to the applicant/team from the workshop experience.
+• The benefit to the applicant/team to be derived from the workshop experience.

 All projects involving First Nations content or participation will be assessed in conjunction with First Nations assessors.